mattbrailsford/uTwit/README.txt

 Description:
 uTwit is a combination of two packages to allow you to easily embedd twitter statuses on your website.

-uTwit.DataType
+uTwit.PropertyEditor
-The uTwit.DataType package contains a Twitter OAuth datatype to allow you to easily obtain the OAuth tokens required to talk to the Twitter API.
+The uTwit.PropertyEditor package contains a Twitter OAuth property editor to allow you to easily obtain the OAuth tokens required to talk to the Twitter API.

 uTwit.Web
 The uTwit.Web package contains some helper methods / example code for rendering out Twitter elememts to the page.